cujojs/poly/README.md

 * a RegExp (matches on `("object-" + methodName).toLowerCase()`)
 * a string that can be converted to a RegExp
 * a function that takes a method name as a parameter and return truthy/falsey

+By default, "failIfShimmed" will fail loudly for the following functions:

+* Object.defineProperty
+* Object.defineProperties
+* Object.preventExtensions
+* Object.getOwnPropertyDescriptor

 poly/string:
 ---